Graduate Grants and Fellowships

 The Margaret McNamara Memorial Fund (MMMF) • www.mmmf-grants.org/grants-us.html

 The MMMF provides grants to women from developing countries to help further their education and strengthen their leadership skills to improve the lives of women and children in developing countries.
 Presently, the grants are geared to students of accredited institutions in the US and Canada as well as the Universities of Cape Town and Pretoria.
 MMMF awards grant of approximately $12,000.
-The 2012 deadline has passed, but the application for academic year 2013-2014 will be available in Fall 2012.
+The 2014 deadline has passed, but the the deadline for 2015 is listed on the webpage.

 Thomas R. Pickering Graduate Foreign Affairs Fellowship Program